 Read time: 7 minutes 20 seconds

-Applying to all new or significantly upgraded applications, the purpose of the Online Accessibility Policy is to define accessibility requirements for all content and functionality of South Australian Government’s online presence.
+Applying to all new or significantly upgraded applications, the purpose of South Australian Government's Online Accessibility Policy is to define accessibility requirements for all content and functionality of our online presence.

 This policy applies to all SA Government online applications including: